To care for the tree slices:

 Any cupping that occurs should self-correct when the piece dries or cools down (in the case of a trivet).
 Heat can be applied to the convex side if any cupping remains.
 The polyurethane finish is rated to 425 degrees, so it will withstand most kitchen/oven uses.
 Perhaps a glowing hot cast iron skillet will leave a mark, but otherwise, they withstand heat very well.

 Cabinets and Furniture:

-Occasional use of Murphy’s oil soap will gently remove build up from the cabinets and add oils into the finish.
+Occasional use of Murphy’s oil soap will gently remove build-up from the cabinets and add oils to the finish.
 Do not use chemicals on the cabinets, or a scrubbie of any type, they eat away at the finish.
 After years and years of enjoyment: clean well, then wipe down with a barely damp cloth of natural oil (Minwax).
-Wipe with clean cloth till any sticky residue is removed.
+Wipe with a clean cloth till any sticky residue is removed.
 This will help protect the cabinets, bring back the luster, and deepen the color.